amcreativemarketing/am-creative-client-sites/clients/olympic-fence/BRAND-KIT.md

 | Solution-oriented | Problem-focused negativity |
 | Emphasize our strengths positively | Put competitors down or imply others fail |

-**Note on Reliability Messaging:** Emphasize responsiveness and communication as Olympic strengths ("We Call You Back," "Response within minutes") without implying other companies ghost customers or fail to respond.
+**Note on Reliability Messaging:** Emphasize responsiveness and communication as Olympic strengths ("We Call You Back," "Prompt responses") without implying other companies ghost customers or fail to respond.
 Keep the focus on what Olympic does well, not what others do poorly.
+Avoid specific time promises that may not always be achievable.

 ---